 In the 2009-2010 season the team suffered a radical change.
 Everyone who was part of the FTC team graduated from middle school, leaving place in the team for rookies.
 Everyone were new entries, having to adapt not only to the school atmosphere, but to the great commitment that Bears requires.
 Despite all of this we achieved the Inspire Award in Monterrey, (the equivalent of the Director’s Award in FLL) and the Finalist Alliance Award.
 We were awarded for taking the strategic thinking and problem solving to real life.
 Thanks to all of this we managed to go to the FTC World Championship in Atlanta as an FTC team for the first time in Bears’ history.
 This season we obtained a honor mention in the Youth Award in Distrito Federal.

-2010 was a year of many achievements.
-In FLL we won the Creative Presentation Award for our solution to Pulmonary Hypertension.
-In FTC we got the Connect Award and Motive Award.
-We also were mentors to the first FTC female team in Mexico.
+The 2010-2011 season was great for awards.
+In FLL we won Creative Presentation Award, with our solution for Lung Hypertension.
+In FTC we earned the Connect Award, the Motivate Award, and Finalist Alliance Award.
+We also coached the first female FTC team in Mexico.